crustio/Crust-Grants-Program/applications/crust-explorer.md

 - **Full-Time Equivalent (FTE):** 3 FTE （Addis Liao，Enmarn Wu，Guojin Yu）

-- **Total Costs:** The total amount of funding needs to be below  33 k USD
+- **Total Costs:** The total amount of funding needs to be below  19,000 USD

 ### Milestone 1 — User Interface and The Design and Implementation of Database

 - **Estimated Duration:** 7 days

-**Costs:** 2000 USD for UI Design 、1000 USD for SQL Server、10 K for Server and 4K for Database)
+**Costs:** 1000 USD for UI Design 、1000 USD for SQL Server、5000 USD for Server and 3000 USD for Database)
 | **Number** | **Deliverable** | **Specification** |
 | --- | --- | --- |
 | 0a. | Detail | UI design and implementation will be outsourced to a professional design team.
 Our team will be responsible for the database, functional design, as well as the technical selection, operation and maintenance and other pre-development preparation work. |